Architects and heritage experts work on new plan to develop home of Robert Burns | ITV News

 Joan McAlpine, of the trust, said: "We are so excited to work with such a talented team of experts.

-“The home of Auld Lang Syne should be recognised around the world as a place to celebrate Burns, nature and Scottish culture.
+"The home of Auld Lang Syne should be recognised around the world as a place to celebrate Burns, nature and Scotish culture.

 "We want more people, especially young people, to be inspired by Ellisland the way Burns was inspired - and also to generate economic benefit and jobs for this part of south Scotland.